<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 New York State Consent Process for Professional Corporations and LLCs

 Even if the name is not one that will cause New York to reject the document without consent attached from the appropriate agency, it’s important to be aware of the activities that trigger the need for consent to avoid future difficulties.
-The New York State Department of Education’s (NYSED) Office of the Professions and Office of Counsel, the Department of Financial Services and the Department of Taxation and Finance are agencies whose approval is often required for corporate filings.
+The New York State Education Department’s (NYSED) Office of the Professions and Office of Counsel, the Department of Financial Services and the Department of Taxation and Finance are agencies whose approval is often required for corporate filings.

-Today we’re going to explore the process of obtaining consent from the NYSED Office of Professions to form professional corporations, LLCs or limited liability partnerships (LLPs).
+Today we’re going to explore the process of obtaining consent from the NYSED Office of Professions to form PCs, PLLCs or LLPs.

 NYSED’s Office of the Professions, in conjunction with the State Boards for the Professions, administers regulations for more than 50 professions in New York.
-Unless practicing as individuals or general partnerships, entities practicing these professions must register as a professional corporation (PC) or a professional LLC (PLLC).
+Unless practicing as individuals or general partnerships, entities practicing these professions must register as a PC or a PLLC.

-General partnerships practicing a profession can register as an LLP, if limited liability status is desired but unlike professional corporations and PLLCs, LLPs do not need to obtain consent.
-While they need to abide by the same entity naming rules (discussed below), LLPs only need to file a certified copy of their registration certificate, as filed with the Secretary of State, with NYSED.
-However, CPA partnerships — both general and limited liability — must register with the NYS Board for Public Accountancy.
+General partnerships practicing a profession can register as an LLP, if limited liability status is desired but unlike PCs and PLLCs, LLPs do not need to obtain consent.
+While they need to abide by the same entity-naming rules (discussed below), LLPs only need to file a certified copy of their registration certificate, as filed with the Secretary of State, with NYSED.
+However, CPA partnerships (both general and limited liability) must register with the NYS Board for Public Accountancy.

 Excluded from the NYSED Office of Professions regulatory purview is the legal profession.
 For professional entities practicing law, a Certificate of Good Standing for the attorneys who make up the entity must be obtained from the New York State Bar Association and submitted with a Certificate of Incorporation or Articles of Organization.